-34 See Id. ch.
-2, sect.
-521 of the FY 2001 National Defense Authorization Act exempts reserve officers on the reserve active-status list (RASL) serving on active duty for 3 years or less from placement on the active-duty list (ADL).
+34 See id. ch.
+2, sec.521 of the FY 2001 National Defense Authorization Act, which exempts reserve officers on the reserve active-status list (RASL) serving on active duty for three years or less from placement on the active-duty list (ADL).
 Previously, these Soldiers were added to the ADL for promotion.